 Data as of 2015 show that over half a million Australian adults place a sport bet every month.
 Figures from the same research also show that the average sports bettor wagers over $2,305 per year.
 Again, this data is several years old.
 With the rise of online sportsbooks and the impact COVID has had on the industry, it’s reasonable to assume that both the number of Australian adults that place a bet each month has increased since the data was collected.

 The United States is well known in the gambling community for iconic Las Vegas.
 However, it was only over the last few years (and near future) where the majority of states have created a legal framework for iGaming operators to legally accept wagers from bettors.
-Americans love to wager, with over 31 million Americans estimated to have placed a wager on Super Bowl LVI, totaling over $7.6bn USD.
+Americans love to wager, with over 31 million Americans estimated to have placed a wager on Super Bowl LVI, totalling over $7.6 billion USD.
 Since the COVID-19 pandemic started, iGaming GGR and betting handle has exploded in the United States, with many operators reporting record turnover.
 In 2021, iGaming GGR more than doubled its output in 2020.
 The US iGaming sector is also expected to grow at a CAGR of 17.34% through 2026.
 There are however various hurdles for sportsbook operators who want a piece of the US sports betting action.
 State-level legislation, expensive licensing, and behemoths like FanDuel and DraftKings that spend billions of dollars in marketing to US bettors each year can make it tough for a new operator to get a hold in the massive US market.

 The United Kingdom is one of the world’s largest markets for the gambling industry, and as such is a popular “home base” for many of the industry giants.
-There are over 2,400 licensed operators in the UK, who collectively had a GGR of ~$9.25bn USD in 2021.
-Of that GGR, roughly $3.5bn came from sports betting.
+There are over 2,400 licensed operators in the UK, who collectively had a GGR of approximately $9.25 billion USD in 2021.
+Of that GGR, roughly $3.5 billion came from sports betting.
 The most popular sport to bet on in the UK is overwhelmingly soccer, which accounted for $1.6bn GGR, followed by horse racing (~$1.1bn GGR).
 Despite just 29% of the UK public believing that gambling is fair, and that operators can be trusted, over 47% of UK adults have gambled at least once in the past month.
 This presents an excellent opportunity for operators utilizing Provably Fair gaming technology to differentiate from their competitors.